polarfire-soc/icicle-kit-minimal-bring-up-design-bitstream-builder/readme.md

-device# Icicle Kit Bring Up Design Bitstream Builder Readme
+# Icicle Kit Bring Up Design Bitstream Builder Readme

 ## Introduction

-Using the Icicle Kit Bring Up Design Bitstream Builder, bitsreams can be generated on demand in a fully version controlled environment and reproduced at a later date based on specific tags of the overall script or individual components of the bitstream.
-The aim of this demo is to provide a example framework which can be used to version control a Libero design.
+The Icicle Kit Bring Up Design Bitstream Builder is a fully version controlled design flow that allows users to rebuild FPGA bitstreams with matching digests based on specific tags of version controlled sources.
+The aim of this demo is to provide an example methodology which can be used to create a version controlled Libero project / design flow.

 This example targets the PolarFire SoC Icicle Kit.
-It creates a bring up design with minimal components and a lightweight configuration to verify device functionality on power up.

-The demo itself will clone several source repositories, build a bare metal application and the Hart Software Services, generate a Libero design and import the applications into the project, finally it will generate a bitstream.
-This bitstream consists of an FPGA fabric and eNVM component and a system controller SPI flash client.
+It uses a Python script to clone several source repositories, build a bare metal application and the Hart Software Services, generate a Libero design and import the applications into the project, finally it will generate a bitstream.
+This bitstream consists of an FPGA fabric, eNVM client and a system controller SPI flash client.

 ### Bitstream components